Top 25 Most Popular Greek Christmas Foods & Desserts

 The more traditional grandmas know how to speed up the rolling process, as it can be a bit more difficult because the cabbage leaves can split open quite easily.
 Finally, the rolls are served with a thick egg-lemon sauce (avgolemono) poured over them, along with freshly ground pepper.
 A flavorful, filling, and warming dish!

 Pikti is a dish of an acquired taste, and it’s served mainly on the island of Samos on Christmas Eve.
 In essence, it’s a pork-vegetable-garlic-lemon soup that is turned into jelly due to the pork’s fat!
 The soup is placed in a rectangular dish and is stored in the fridge for 24 hours.
 After that, it’s served sliced on a big platter as an entrée for the whole family to share.

 11. S’kotaria (Fried Liver)

 S’kotaria is basically fried liver with oregano and lemon.
-This is a dish that is served in Crete during most celebrations such as Easter and Christmas Eve.
+This is a traditional dish that is served in Crete during most celebrations such as Easter and Christmas Eve.
 It’s effortless and quick to make, so the Cretans usually refer to it as a “meze” that goes well with wine or raki, a traditional strong Cretan drink.

 Msoura is a traditional dish that is mainly served in the region of Salonika.
 It’s a dish composed of three types of meat: chicken, pork, and veal.
 The chicken is stuffed with chicken liver, chestnuts, rice, and raisins.
 It’s placed over pork fat and veal to be roasted in the oven for about six hours!
 The result is actually quite delectable and filling, and perfect for wintertime in the north of Greece!